 It should be active on promoting uptake from the gut, re-absorption from the kidneys and mobilization from bone.
 It may also activate Mg-channels in muscle and neural tissues where Mg is especially vital to normal functioning.
-One target is likely to be the Mg transporter gene for TRPM7.
-Since Mg plays a vital role in numerous biochemical reactions and pathways, it is also likely that magnetonin will influence many normal and disease processes.
+Likely targets include Mg transporter genes such as TRPM7.
+Since Mg plays a vital role in over three hundred (300+) biochemical reactions and pathways, it is also likely that magnetonin will influence many normal and disease processes.

 Where is it Produced?